ucdavis/hpccf-docs/docs/software/conda.md

 ## Migrating from User-installed Conda

 If you have installed conda in your home directory already, you will get an error when you try to load the conda module.
 User-installed conda sets environment variables that clash with the central install.
 To migrate, you will need to remove the initialization code that the conda installer, or `conda init`, adds to your shell configuration.
-If you use [bash](https://www.gnu.org/software/bash/) this code will most likely be in either `~/.bashrc` or `~/.bash_profile`.
+If you use [bash](https://www.gnu.org/software/bash/), this code will most likely be in either `~/.bashrc` or `~/.bash_profile`.
 If you use a different shell, then please consult the documentation for that shell.
+If you are unsure what shell you are using, you can run `echo $SHELL` from your HPC account.

 In `bash` or a `bash`-like shell, it will look something like: